afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 - Add automated SLO-based quality evaluations both pre and post release
 - Show how keptn can orchestrate self-healing patterns and tools (like scaling a helm deployment)

 Keptn is unopinionated about tooling.
-A key strength of Keptn is it allows you to bring the tooling you already use and with which you are familiar.
+A key strength of Keptn is it allows you to bring the tooling and observability platforms you already use and with which you are familiar.

 That said, we needed to pick some tools and Helm + Locust are two modern and widely used tools.